Joe-Collins-1986/travel-app/README.md

    <br>

    #### NavBar
    The Navbar has been fixed to allow the user easy access to all key pages.
-(Some pages are not accessible via the nav bar as they are dependant on selections made via other pages e.g. country info).
+(Some pages are not accessible via the nav bar as they are dependent on selections made via other pages e.g. country info).

    Prior to login the user will see the following Navbar:
    ![Navbar Not Logged In](readme-assets/features/nav-bar/nav-bar-lg-no-login.png)<br>